adiwg/mdEditor-doc/tutorial/add-new-record.md

 {% endhint %}

 {% hint style='info' %}
-  Notice the Resource Type block has a <span class="btn btn-info btn-sm"><i class="fa fa-plus"> </i> Add Resource Type</span> button.
+  Notice the Resource Type block has a <span class="btn btn-info btn-xs"><i class="fa fa-plus"> </i> Add Resource Type</span> button.
 Click this button to enter another resource type in cases where the resource is in multiple formats such as "tabularDataset" and "map".
 {% endhint %}

 ---

 We are ready to save the metadata record.
-The <span class="btn btn-sm btn-success">Save</span> button at the bottom of the panel should have become active and turned a darker shade of green.
+The <span class="btn btn-xs btn-success">Save</span> button at the bottom of the panel should have become active and turned a darker shade of green.

 {% hint style='working' %}
-  Click the <span class="btn btn-success">Save</span> button.
+  Click the <span class="btn btn-success btn-xs">Save</span> button.
 {% endhint %}

 Wow!
 Now there's a lot more stuff on the screen.
 Let's spend a few minutes getting oriented before we enter more content into our new metadata record.